Dark Mode Converter

 Dark mode principles

-- Reduce saturation of bright colors
+- Colors: Reduce saturation of bright colors by 10-20%

-- Use dark grays, not pure black
+- Text: Use white/light gray (#E0E0E0), not pure white

 💡 Practical Use Cases